librenms/librenms/doc/Extensions/Applications.md

 mkdir -p /var/cache/librenms/
 ```

-4: Verify it is working by running /etc/snmp/apache-stats.py Package `urllib` for python3 needs to be
+4: Verify it is working by running /etc/snmp/apache-stats.py Package `urllib3` for python3 needs to be
 installed.
 In Debian-based systems for example you can achieve this by:

 ```